jcarley/cli/Docs.md

   ENV_ALIAS=""   The alias of an already associated environment to set as the default
 ```

-`default` sets the default environment for all commands without a specified environment and run outside of a git repo.
-See [scope](#global-scope) for more information on scope and default environments.
+`default` sets the default environment for all commands that don't specify an environment with the `-E` flag or commands that are run outside of a git repo.
+See [scope](https://resources.catalyze.io/paas/cli/sections/global-scope/) for more information on scope and default environments.
 When setting a default environment, you must give the alias of the environment if one was set when it was associated and not the real environment name.
 Here is a sample command

 ```
 catalyze default prod
 ```

-## <a id="disassociate"></a> disassociate
+# Disassociate

 ```
 Usage: catalyze disassociate ENV_ALIAS